Wedding Bells & Bills: How to Financially Plan for Your Big Day

 What to discuss with your partner

 The big question’s out of the way.
-Now for all the little ones… But first, it is helpful to look at the big picture to get a rough sense of your budget.
+Now for all the little ones… But first, it is helpful to look at the big picture to piece together your vision.
 Here are some questions to get you started:

 When you close your eyes and picture your wedding, what comes to mind?
 What does it look and feel like?
 Describe it to each other.
 Do you see a beach, a rustic barn, a country club, your parents' backyard, another country?
 Write it down.
 No detail to large or small at this point.
 It’ll all be helpful to revisit when your eyes are burning staring at tablecloth swatches in a few months.